mattpolzin/JSONAPI/documentation/usage.md

 typealias NewPerson = NewResourceObject<PersonDescription, NoMetadata, NoLinks>
 ```

-Note that I am assuming an unidentified person is a "new" person.
+Note that I am calling an unidentified person is a "new" person.
 I suspect that is generally an acceptable conflation because the only time the **SPEC** allows a *Resource Object* to be encoded without an `Id` is when a client is requesting the given *Resource Object* be created by the server and the client wants the server to create the `Id` for that object.

 ### `JSONAPI.Relationships`